Yasuo Yamada: Clint Eastwood

 Yamada and Eastwood met only once by the cast of Rawhide came to Japan in 1962.
 At this time, Yamada and Eastwood worked together for several days.
 Yamada talked about this memory in 1987.
 "He was a very good young man at that time, and he had a shy and naive atmosphere.
 At that time, I didn't think he would be a manly actor like he is now."
 In addition, Yamada carefully preserved the autographed colored paper presented by Eastwood at this time as a "lifelong treasure". and said that the two had been Exchange letters for a while after returning to Japan.

 After Yamada died at the end of the dubbing of A Perfect World, various people dubbed Eastwood, but none of them became popular and did not take root.
 But in 2009 that will change.
 There was a scene where Yamada was not dubbed in For a Few Dollars More, and Yōhei Tadano was dubbed as a substitute for Yamada in the DVD release.
 Tadano was a junior member of the theater company to which Yamada belonged, and his acting and voice were very similar to those of Yamada.
 After this, Tadano was dubbed in several works as a replacement for Yamada, and began dubbing Eastwood from The Mule.
 In an interview, Tadano said, "Eastwood's acting is important, but I acting with 100% respect for Mr. Yamada."

 Lupin III

-Yamada's most famous role was that of Lupin III in the Lupin III series, which he continued to play from 1971, when it began, until his death in 1995.
+Yamada's most famous role was that of Arsène Lupin III in the Lupin III anime franchise, whom he voiced from 1971 until his death in 1995.

 He appeared in many TV shows as a TV personality, and his voice, speech, and even his appearance were similar to Lupin's, making him a prominent example of the identification of the actor and the character in Japan.